isleofcode/splicon/README.md

 [a single source modification](https://github.com/isleofcode/splicon/commit/647b2a7d931bc282da079c646e65adaf39f28bec).

-This does not imply the packaged version of svg2png will support Node 0.12 in other use cases.
-This is a stopgap solution.
+This does not imply the packaged version of svg2png will support Node 0.12 in other use cases and should be considered a stopgap solution.

 ## Contributing